High School

 In addition, we passionately believe that the unique leadership and learning opportunities of being part of a new high school will provide our students with something rare and “once-in-a-lifetime” that no other local high school can offer.
 It will foster an entrepreneurial, pioneering, and service-oriented mindset that is irreplaceable and that will serve them well in life beyond high school.

-• Will add Grade 9 in the 2023-2024 school year.
+• We opened with Grade 9 in the 2023-2024 school year.
 With each following year, we will add an additional high school grade level, offering Grades 9-12 by 2026-2027.

 Frequently Asked Questions

-Absolutely, and we have mapped out our curriculum for Grades 9-12 already.
+Absolutely!
+We have mapped out our curriculum for Grades 9-12 already.
 We believe in providing options for students to experience great academic success and personal growth.
 As a result, we have created a Grade 9-12 curriculum that offers a variety of course options and pathways to have a strong and positive high school experience and to be well-prepared for life after high school.
 For instance, based on what math course was taken in Grade 8, a 9th grader can take Algebra 1, Geometry, or Geometry Honors.
 Our curriculum also meets state graduation guidelines.

 Please see the Curriculum & Graduation Guide below.